 Here's something that has happened a few times: I meet someone who is exceptionally friendly and helpful to me, then later on I find out that they are a devout Christian.

 By devout Christian I mean people that genuinely think about God every day, which you can see through the conversations they have or the stuff they post online.
-They go to church every Sunday and listen to nothing but Christian music.
+They go to church every Sunday and listen to lots of Christian music.

 Even though I'm an atheist, I think that I've grown to have a bias towards Christians.
 In many ways I feel "safer" around them.
 For example, I feel more comfortable talking to them than I do talking to atheists.